eBay/oja/README.md

     npm install @ebay/oja-linter --save-dev
     ```

-* Install VSCode extension as part of your VSCode Editor (TBD)
+* Install VSCode extension as part of your VSCode Editor

+    1. Open VS Code
+    2. Press F1
+    3. Type "install"
+    4. Select "Extensions: Install Extension".
+    5. Select vscode-oja from the list

     Note: VSCode extension uses oja-linter to validate your project files (action.json, *.js/mjs) and it will start working as soon as you install @ebay/oja-linter under your application dependencies.

 * Install optional hygen generator